osmandapp/web/main/docs/technical-documentation/contributions/translating-osmand.md

 ---
-title: How to Translate OsmAnd - We Need Your Assistance!
-versions: '*'
+sidebar_position: 3
 ---

+# How to Translate OsmAnd - We Need Your Assistance!

 We really appreciate your help translating OsmAnd!
 Providing display text translations is not very complicated, the preferred way to provide string translations is described here: [OsmAnd @ Hosted Weblate](https://hosted.weblate.org/projects/osmand/).